We offer two tracks for people wishing to pursue further in-depth study of the Bible and Theology in a local church context.

 Scott Lackey is the Lead Pastor of New Story Church which is located in Buffalo, NY.
 He holds a Bachelors in Biblical Studies from Moody Bible Institute and a Masters in Theology from Sioux Falls Seminary.
 He is currently enrolled at Northern Seminary and working towards a Doctorate of Ministry in New Testament Context.

 Vinh is currently working on his PhD specializing in New Testament Greek and Linguistics.
 He earned a bachelor’s degree in Biblical Studies and Christian Ministry from Ouachita Baptist University and an MA in Biblical Languages from the New Orleans Baptist Theological Seminary.

 Jeff has served as an elder on the KAC Elder Board since 2019.
 He received his Doctorate in Juris Prudence at the State University of New York, at Buffalo; Master’s Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs of Syracuse University; and Bachelors in Political Science at Canisius College.
 He currently teaches Logic at Rivendell Study Center, has taught a variety of courses at local colleges, and has been a guest lecturer at various legal organizations.
-Jeff, and his wife Michelle, have hosted and taught numerous bible studies and small groups for over 30 years.
+Jeff, and his wife Michelle, have hosted and taught numerous Bible studies and small groups for over 30 years.
 He has also written an article “Evolution; Fact or Faith?
 A Question to the prevailing orthodoxy” at Liberty Life & Family Journal of Regent University.

-Victoria Spencer, NextGen Coordinator
+Victoria Spencer, Leadership Development Coordinator